sayedahmad/carbonusageproject/README.md

 * clone the project with  `git clone https://github.com/ssahim/carbonusageproject.git`
 * `cd carbonusageproject/` change directory to the application root directory.

-* ` docker build -t cusage carbon_usageproj/` to build the docker container.
+* ` docker build -t cusage .` to build the docker container.
 * ` docker run -d -p 8080:8000  -v src:/drf_src --name cusage cusage `  Run the docker container on port 8080
 * `docker exec -it cusage /bin/bash` to login into the container and create superuser with the following commands
 *  `python manage.py createsuperuser`
+* `exit` type exit to exit from the container  terminal.

 with the above commands the REST API application should succesfully run.
 The API will be ready for use. for more information on how to use the AIP please refer to the [documentation](https://github.com/ssahim/carbonusageproject/wiki).